sykoram/photo-map/README.md

 Each of these objects contains information about an image:

 `file` specifies the file (image).
 The path should be relative to the input directory (containing images), so it might be a good idea to put the JSON file also in this directory.

+`external` specifies the absolute path to the corresponding image that is somewhere else (eg. on a website) and is not included in the KMZ file.

 `dateTime` sets the date and time using the EXIF format: `"2006:01:02 15:04:05"`.
 Any trailing spaces or null characters are trimmed.